masakhane-io/masakhane-ner/text_by_language/luo/readme.md

 ## About Dataset
 The sentences were obtained from Ramogi FM website: https://rmsradio.co.ke/brands/ramogi-fm/

-Dates published: 1/9/2018 - 27/7/2020.
+Dates published: 1/9/2018 - 10/8/2020.

 Get the most updated information and how to contribute [from this repo](https://github.com/Pogayo/Luo-News-Dataset/).

 ### Categories
 Category | Frequency
 ----------|---------
-Accidents, disasters and deaths| 141
+Accidents, disasters and deaths |	162
-Crime and Legal	| 183
+Crime and Legal |	212
-Education	| 32
+Education |	34
-Gender	| 7
+Gender	| 17
-Health	| 209
+Health	| 235
-Politics and Government	| 239
+Politics and Government |	274
 Religion	| 46
-Business	| 27
+Business	| 45
-Sports, music and entertainment	| 25
+Sports, music and entertainment| 	29
-TOTAL	| 909
+Total	| 1054